 THE DEPTH (VALUE) OF BRIGHT WHITES

-In bright whites, the undertone you’ll find the most of is yellow.
-And while this undertone can be there, because we’re dealing with such HIGH LRVs, it can be less noticeable on the large scale, especially in bright rooms where you get a lot of light bouncing around the room (as shown above).
-This bright light ENHANCES and brightens a bright white even more, and we lose much of the colour in the process.
-The undertones in bright whites can also be less noticeable UNTIL you compare them to a white that’s true or the opposite undertone.
+In bright whites, the undertone you’ll find the most is yellow.
+And while this undertone can be there, because we’re dealing with such HIGH LRVs, it can be less noticeable on a large scale.
+This is especially the case in bright rooms where you get a lot of light bouncing (as shown above).
+The undertones in bright whites can also be less noticeable UNTIL you compare them to a true white or a white with an opposite undertone.

-Benjamin Moore Super White is a bright white with its LRV of 89.09.
-While it can look DARNED WHITE, especially in a well-lit room, it has a slightly cool blue undertone.
+Benjamin Moore Super White is a reasonably bright white with an LRV of 87.36.
+While it can look DARN WHITE, especially in a well-lit room, it has a slightly cool undertone.

 Best white paint color, Benjamin Moore Super White.
 Modern farmhouse dining room, white oak, floating shelves, chandelier.
 Kylie M INteriors Edesign, online paint colour consulting

-Not seeing blue in the above photo?
-That’s because this is a south-facing room and the warm rays are balancing Super White a bit.
+Not seeing a cool white in the above photo?
+This is a south-facing room, and the warm rays balance Super White a bit.

 Super White is looking SUPER gorgeous in this cute little powder room…